gearglow/ReptiliaWithATwist/The List.md

 "That's not something I ever expected to happen," Elysia said.
 "Now what?"

-"No black holes in the house?"
+"No more conjuring black holes in the house?"
 Hermione said.

 Luna snorted.
 "Bet you never thought you'd say _that,_ love."

 "Too right," Hermione giggled.

-"I think," said Robbie, "that I can repair the room at the Kiln, and replace this training room with a gate to there.
+"I think," Robbie mused, "that I can repair the room at the Kiln, and replace this training room with a gate to there.
 It's got more _lignum vitae_ to work with, and I can install some grounding stones along the foundation too."

 "That's brilliant, Robbie!"
 Hermione said.